 - Assisted in a criminal appeal case at the Court of Appeal and the Court of Final Appeal concerning jurisdiction issue as to when an offer of bribery is made.

-- Assisted in a criminal appeal case at the Court of Appeal and the Court of Final Appeal concerning the meaning of “connected persons” and “connected transactions” under the Listing Rules of SEHK, followed by its retrial at the Court of First Instance (60 days trial which involved numerous pre-trial arguments, stay application and costs application).
+- Assisted in a criminal appeal case at the Court of Appeal and the Court of Final Appeal concerning the meaning of “connected persons” and “connected transactions” under the Listing Rules of SEHK, followed by its two retrials at the Court of First Instance (60 days trial which involved numerous pre-trial arguments, stay application, discharge of jury application and costs application).

 - Defended 2 directors against allegations of utilising complex group structure to defraud several leading banks in Hong Kong and obtaining over HKD400 million trade loans in a 55 days High Court jury trial and its appeal at the Court of Appeal and Court of Final Appeal.

-- Successfully defended a client in a 70 days District Court money laundering trial, involving the taking of evidence from Chinese witnesses in the People’s Court of Shenzhen under a Letter of Request to the mainland Chinese authorities.
+- Successfully defended a client in a 70 days District Court money laundering trial, involving taking evidence from Chinese witnesses in the People’s Court of Shenzhen under a Letter of Request to the mainland Chinese authorities.
 The case also involved issues of extradition and abuse of process elements which various exclusion of evidence and stay application have been made.

 - Successfully defended a client in a 19 days District Court conspiracy to defraud trial, involving over HKD3 million trade loans.

 - Successfully defended a client in a highly contested 15-day trial in the District Court concerning one count of Conspiracy to Defraud and 3 counts of Money Laundering.
 The case involved the calling of two immunised prosecution witnesses and rebuttal evidence.